 We also have a Community Forum where questions and discussions are welcome.

-Q: How secure is TunSafe?
+Q: What is TunSafe?

 Q: Does TunSafe support Windows XP, Windows Vista or earlier Windows versions?

 A: No, TunSafe currently requires Windows 7 or later.